-Notwithstanding these differences, all SNFs face the growing challenges associated with audits and investigations by governmental payors and health plans.
-Further, as these activities can produce take-backs from SNFs or produce administrative, civil or criminal filings under the elder abuse or false claims laws, providers need to ensure that their attorneys are fluent with these risks, the governmental investigators involved and can manage these investigations with these interests in mind.
+All SNFs face the growing challenges associated with audits and investigations by governmental payors and health plans.
+Further, as these activities can produce retroactive recovery from SNFs or produce administrative, civil or criminal filings under the elder abuse or false claims laws, providers need to ensure that their attorneys are fluent with these risks, the governmental investigators involved and can manage these investigations with these interests in mind.

-Our attorneys have vast experience in this area, having successfully managed countless investigations through their conclusion or through litigation brought by governmental entities or qui tam relators.
-These have included audits and investigations handled by State Medicaid Agencies (in California the Department of Health Care Services and the Bureau of Medi-Cal Fraud and Elder Abuse), by the Centers for Medicare and Medicaid Services (CMS) and its contracted Medicare Administrative Contractors (MACs), Recovery Auditors (RAs), Zone Program Integrity Contractors (ZPICs), Supplemental Medical Review Contractors (SMRCs), the Office of Inspector General (OIG), the Federal Bureau Of Investigation (FBI) and the Department of Justice (DOJ).
+Our attorneys have successfully managed countless investigations through conclusion (or litigation) brought by governmental entities or qui tam relators.
+We represent SNF clients in both federal and state investigations.
+On the federal side, we handle audits and investigations by the Centers for Medicare and Medicaid Services (CMS) and its contracted Medicare Administrative Contractors (MACs), Recovery Auditors (RAs), Zone Program Integrity Contractors (ZPICs), Supplemental Medical Review Contractors (SMRCs), the Office of Inspector General (OIG), the Federal Bureau of Investigation (FBI) and the Department of Justice (DOJ).
 On the state side, we handle investigations by state Medicaid agencies in California and other states.

-Beyond the risks associated with operating in this challenging area, our attorneys have significant experience in assisting post-acute care and long term care providers regarding a myriad of business transactions, including mergers, acquisitions, asset sales, joint ventures, affiliations with other types of providers, financings, real estate transactions, private placements and syndications, health plan and other commercial contracting, and other transactional matters.
+Beyond the risks associated with operating in this challenging area, our attorneys have significant experience assisting post-acute care and long-term care providers with a myriad of business transactions, including mergers, acquisitions, asset sales, joint ventures, affiliations with other types of providers, financings, real estate transactions, private placements and syndications, health plan and other commercial contracting, and other transactional matters.
 Not only do our attorneys have the expertise to draft and negotiate the necessary documents to support the transaction, they have a thorough understanding of the due diligence process related to SNF operations and all of the necessary regulatory approvals that need to be obtained from governmental entities to make the transaction operational.
-We have extensive contacts within the federal and state regulatory agencies that can greatly assist with a transaction going smoothly and meeting our clients’ needs.
+We have extensive contacts within the federal and state regulatory agencies that greatly assist with our clients’ transactional and operational needs.

-Intermediate Care Facilities for the Mentally Retarded (ICF-MRs), known in California as Intermediate Care Facilities for the Developmentally Disabled (ICF-DD) also come in many shapes and sizes.
-Our attorneys are familiar with all of the different licensure categories operating in this area (in California, the ICF-DD, ICF-DD/H and ICF-DD/N and ICF-DD/CN licensure categories) and the unique issues that each of the types of facilities face in their work with developmentally disabled patients requiring habilitative, nursing and continuous nursing services.
-We have significant expertise as to the licensing and certification of these facilities, the survey and enforcement system overseeing their operations, as well as their reimbursement by State Medicaid Agencies.
+Intermediate Care Facilities for the Individuals with Intellectual Disabilities also come in many shapes and sizes.
+Our attorneys are well versed in all of the different licensure categories operating in this area in California and other states, as well as the unique issues that each of the types of facilities face in their work with disabled patients requiring habilitative, nursing and continuous nursing services.
+We have significant expertise as to the licensing and certification of these facilities, the survey and enforcement system overseeing their operations, as well as their reimbursement by state Medicaid agencies.

 Institutions for Mental Diseases